wtorricos/SAFEFromScratch/Readme.md

 </body>
 </html>
 ```
-Program.fs
+src/Client/Program.fs
 ```f#
 module App
 open Browser.Dom
 let helloH2 = document.querySelector("#hello") :?> Browser.Types.HTMLDivElement
 helloH2.innerText <- "Welcome to Fable!!"
 ```
-Note that if you open index.html in your browser you will get an error because fable transpiles code using features that are not supported by all browsers (In this case module imports and exports)
+Note that if you open index.html in your browser you will get an error because fable transpiles code using features that are not supported by all browsers (In this case `module imports` and `module exports`)

-# Create a bundle with Webpack
+<h1 id="webpack-bundle">Create a bundle with Webpack</h1>

 Use [webpack](https://webpack.js.org/guides/installation/) module bundler to create a bundle.js file and solve the module issues we have seen above in the generated js file.
-  - In the root of the project run: `npm init` to create the package.json file
+  - In the root folder of the project run: `npm init` to create the package.json file
     - remember to add "private": true, to make it explicit that this package won't be published.
   - Let's add webpack with `npm install webpack webpack-cli --save-dev`
-    - [webpack-cli](https://webpack.js.org/api/cli/) to run webpack using npx or as an npm command.
+    - [webpack-cli](https://webpack.js.org/api/cli/) is used to run webpack using npx or as an npm command.
-  - Add node_modules/ to the .gitignore file.
+  - Add `node_modules/` to the .gitignore file, all the npm packages are going to be installed in this folder.
   - Manually create a `webpack.config.js` file or run `npx webpack init`.
     - webpack.config.js is the default file that webpack looks for.
   - Now you can run `npx webpack` and our bundle.js file will be generated.
-  - We are going to send the bundle to a dist folder in the client so add the dist/ folder to .gitignore.
+  - We are going to send the bundle to a dist folder in the client so add the `dist/` folder to .gitignore.
   - All that's missing is to update our index.js to reference bundle.js instead of Program.fs.js
   - optionally you can add package-lock.json to the `Solution Items` virtual folder.